 Prevention Tips

-- Buy a router with automatic port forwarding
+- Buy a router that auto-forwards DVR ports

-- Use a VPN on your phone instead of exposing the DVR
+- Use a VPN instead of exposing the DVR

-- Install the free WireGuard app on your phone and set up a tunnel to your home network.
-Once connected, open the DVR’s local address (e.g.,
+- Install WireGuard on your phone and set up a tunnel to your home network.
+Once connected, open the DVR's local address (e.g.,

-- Install the free WireGuard app on your phone and set up a tunnel to your home network.
-Once connected, open the DVR’s local address (e.g.,
+- Install WireGuard on your phone and set up a tunnel to your home network.
+Once connected, open the DVR's local address (e.g.,

 Yes, you can access your DVR remotely.